 If you want your customers and prospects to impart their email addresses, it’s only fair that you give them something in return.
-In fact, offering value in exchange for information is the only way you are going to build up a list of any size.
+In fact, if you think about it, it would actually be weird if they gave it to you without right?
+Offering value in exchange for information is the way we build rapport.

 The good news is that there are dozens of ways to provide value and the only cost to you is usually a little time.
 Freebies that entice casual visitors to become leads are known as ‘lead magnets’ and can include anything from an e-book on a topic of interest to a printable cheat sheet for carrying out a process.

 The golden rule is to make sure that whatever you are providing is valuable to your core audience.